ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 1. *Current size of the organization*: Knowing the size of the organization will help you make a decision about the next factor (scale of the CMS).
 2. *Potential future size of the organization*: You are going to want to make sure that if you choose a CMS, it will be able to grow with the organization.
 Obviously you won't be a mind reader but you should inquire to both growth strategies that are currently in place.
 3. *Technological capabilities of the organization and its staff*: If the staff is not very technically able, you are going to want to consider the UI of the CMS from the content manager position a lot more heavily.
-4.*Percentage of organizational operations that occur on the internet*: Not only percentage, but also the types of transactions the organization undertakes online.
+4. *Percentage of organizational operations that occur on the internet*: Not only percentage, but also the types of transactions the organization undertakes online.
 Your CMS is going to want to perform or integrate with tasks that are key to the business.
 So extensibility may play a bigger role depending on the type of business that the organization undertakes.
 5. *Security needs of the organization*: This will be huge.
 A organization that needs a blog will have entirely different needs than an organization that handles sensitive documents and data (especially medical organizations).
 Make sure you are not giving them a solution that will come back to cause liability for that organization.
 I know getting into security can be both intimidating and overwhelming, but making sure you know of potential security concerns can help you make a decision or consult with others about what the best decision would be.

 #### 5. Scale of the System